Perturbations in Quantum Cosmology: The Continuum Limit in Fourier Space: Introduction

-These effective equations for the perturbative modes have been the equations employed so far in the literature to estimate the effects of LQC on the CMB \cite{hybrpred,hybrgui,dressed2,dressed4,AMorris}.
-The computation of the power spectra of the primordial perturbations requires a numerical integration of these equations, something that in turn needs the integration of the effective trajectory for the {\sl background} homogeneous geometry.
-The scale invariance of the problem for flat topologies in General Relativity, when one goes to the Fourier continuum, suggests that the final result in LQC should be sensitive only to ratios of geometric scales in the proper continuum limit.
-Thus, one should be able to reach a limit with a continuum of modes such the final physical equations don't display any dependence on the absolute value of the scale factor, but rather on its ratio at two instants of time.
+The scale invariance of the equations of the perturbative modes for flat topologies in GR, when one goes to the Fourier continuum, suggests that the final result in Canonical Quantum Cosmology should be sensitive only to ratios of geometric scales in the proper continuum limit.
+Thus, one should be able to reach a limit with a continuum of modes such that the final physical equations don't display any dependence on the absolute value of the scale factor of the {\sl background} homogeneous geometry, but rather on its ratio at two instants of time.
 A possible choice of reference is the usual one in cosmology: the present value of the scale factor.
-Another equally valid possibility is the value of the scale factor when the bounce that replaces the Big Bang occurs.
-We notice that the existence of the two kind of scaling transformations that we are commenting, namely a scaling of the fiducial volume of the cell chosen in LQC, and a scaling of the scale factor of the geometry (which leaves invariant the ratio at two different times), were already pointed out in Ref. \cite{ap}, emphasizing the need to get a formulation with well-defined physical results in the limit in which the finiteness of the cell is removed.
+An equally valid possibility is the value of the scale factor at any definite instant of time, e.g. the onset of inflation or, in the case of LQC, when the bounce that replaces the Big Bang occurs.
+We notice that the existence of the two kind of scaling transformations that we are commenting, namely a scaling of the fiducial volume of the chosen cell, and a scaling of the scale factor of the geometry (which leaves invariant the ratio at two different times), were already pointed out in Ref. \cite{ap}, emphasizing the need to get a formulation with well-defined physical results in the limit in which the finiteness of the cell is removed.